What is a Good Faith Estimate? What is a GFE?

 - Understand the real cost of the loan

-- Make an informed decision about your loan choice
+- Make an informed decision about choosing a loan

-The lender or the mortgage broker must provide you with a GFE within three business days of receiving your application or other required information.
-You can't be charged any fees until you get the GFE and indicate that you plan to take out the home loan.
-But you can be charged a credit report fee.
+The lender must provide you with a GFE within three business days of receiving your application or other required information.
+You can be charged a credit report fee before receiving a GFE.
+But, you can't be charged any other fees until you get the GFE and indicate that you want to proceed with the mortgage loan.